Kate Rosalik, Teacher & Owner of Tucson Tango School

 Kate Rosalik’s first day of tango was in the fall of 1997 when she relocated to Tucson from Michigan.
 She worked her way from being a diligent student to a teacher’s assistant, to teaching on her own.
 In 2005, she decided to pursue certification in all of the other partnership dance styles and completed a teacher training program in Tucson.

-Kate's professional partners have included Homer Ladas, Erik Fleming and Levi Anthony.
+Kate's professional partners have included Homer Ladas, Erik Fleming and Levi Anthony, and most recently, Mary Salyards.

-In 2023, Kate and Levi's teaching and choreography skills were front and center in the production of the Noel Coward play, Private Lives.
-They had the privilege of being the principal choreographers for the play, and they taught the actors several complex choreographies and consulted with the production team along the way to make their visions come to life.
+In 2023, Kate's teaching and choreography skills were front and center in the production of the Noel Coward play, Private Lives.
+Kate had the privilege of being the principal choreographer for the play, and taught the actors several complex choreographies and consulted with the production team along the way to make their visions come to life.

 Tucson Tango School's Approach